p1ho/google-analytics-api/README.md

 * [Create a Service Account](https://developers.google.com/api-client-library/php/auth/service-accounts#creatinganaccount) and store the downloaded `json` file somewhere secure.
 This is needed to make calls to Google API.

 * Add the created Service Account Email to your Google Analytics view.
-You can do this by going to your [analytics homeapge](https://analytics.google.com) &rarr; Admin &rarr; User Management.
+You can do this by going to your [Analytics Homeapge](https://analytics.google.com) &rarr; Admin &rarr; User Management.

 * Note: If the above seemed confusing, there is a [very well written tutorial](https://github.com/spatie/laravel-analytics#how-to-obtain-the-credentials-to-communicate-with-google-analytics) on an older Google interface.